kwasiasomani/Movie-Review-Sentiment-Classification/README.md

 - Dropout is applied to the hidden layers of the network.
 The dropout rate can be specified while initializing the network.
 The dropout rate is the probability of a neuron to be dropped out.
 The dropout rate is set to 0.4 in this project.

 ## Model Evaluation
-- The model is able to classify the reviews with 93% accuracy on raw test data.
-On the other hand, the accuracy reached 90% when using the preprocessed data.
-This indicates that not all preprocessing steps are necessary for the model to perform well.
+- The model is able to classify the reviews with 86% accuracy on test data.
+On the other hand

 ## Results
 - The model's performance on the raw test set is as follows:
-    * Accuracy: 93.6%
+    * Accuracy: 86%

 - The confusion matrix: